helmutkaufmann/wn-secretpage-plugin/README.md

 ## Usage
 The plugin provides a single component (for CMS) and a single snippet (for Static Pages) with two fields:
 - Passphrase: The secret the user has to provide in order to access the page.
 By default, a random string is generated.
-- Forward URL: The URL the user is directed to if an incorrect passphrase is supplied.
+- Invalid access URL: The URL the user is directed to if an incorrect passphrase is suppliedi (or is missing at all).

 Once the component or snippet has been placed on the page and the passphrase as well as the Forward URL as been supplied, a user can access the page by passing a parameter as follows